Oshlack/splatter/README.md

 ## Installation.

+### Development version

+Splatter is currently under consideration for acceptance into Bioconductor (you can follow the progress [here][contrib]) and hence requires the development version of R (>=3.4) and the development version of Bioconductor (3.5).

-Splatter can be installed from Github using `biocLite`:
+If you have these installed Splatter can be installed from Github using `biocLite`:

 ```{r}
 source("https://bioconductor.org/biocLite.R")